 Website: Port Credit

-The quaint little town of Streetsville is an oasis of relaxation, right in the heart of busy Mississauga.
+The quaint little town of Streetsville is an oasis of relaxation and is one of the most memorable places to visit in Mississauga.
 Its Main Street is full of lovely shops and coffeehouses with outdoor patios where you can just enjoy a good cup of coffee.
 It’s great for hanging out with friends or just wandering down the streets.